JamesIves/front-end-visual-comparison-tool/README.md

 };
 ```

 Once you've added your database path you can run the following commands in order.
-This will install the required dependencies for the client and the node service and then start the service.
+This will install the required dependencies for the client and the Node service and then start the service.

 ```shell
 $ npm install && cd ./client/ && npm install && cd ../